-We pulled into Lee’s Ferry Campground about 8 p.m.
+We pulled into Lee’s Ferry Campground around 8 pm.
 That wasn’t the plan.
-The plan was to make it all the way to the Kaibab National Forest – land of iconic conservationist Aldo Leopold and our intended home for the weekend.
-But we were hungry and tired after an eight-hour drive across the desert and several misadventures in the Hopi town of Tuba City: A … Continue reading Hope and Healing in the Desert
+The plan was to make it all the way to the Kaibab National Forest by nightfall.
+But we were hungry and tired after an eight-hour drive across the desert and several misadventures in the Hopi town of Tuba City: A lost credit card, empty filling stations, and a single small grocery with … Continue reading Hope and Healing in the Desert

 That’s a question no one should have to ask.
 Particularly, as we Americans like to think, in our own country.
 But the Flint, Michigan water crises reminds us that, more than 30 years after passage of the Clean Water Act and the Safe Drinking Water Act, dirty drinking water is a reality for some Americans.
 As a (transplanted) West Virginian, I can’t help thinking about … Continue reading Is the water safe to drink?

 For the past few years, my husband John and I have traveled north from our home in West Virginia to central New York for Christmas.
 My father lives there, around the corner from my sister and her family.
 Or at least he used to live there; first with his wife, and then alone.
 Every year, John and I would drive over the rivers and through … Continue reading Co-home for the holidays

 It’s hard to believe that in America today 300,000 residents in and around a state capital could find themselves without safe drinking water for days.
 But that’s what happened one year ago this month in Charleston, West Virginia when MCHM, a chemical used to wash coal, leaked from a storage tank adjacent to the Elk River.
 State officials issued “do not use” orders for tap … Continue reading The MCHM mystery